 Nipples.
 They're a part of every human's body, and yet they elicit a response soaked in sexism and censorship.
-They're banned from Instagram (but only for women), and Anne Hathaway still cites her Prada dress from the 2013 Oscars (perhaps one of my all-time favorites for its minimalism and '90s neckline) as her worst dressed moment because it looked like her nipples were hard.
+They're banned from Instagram (but only for women), and Anne Hathaway still cites her Prada dress from the 2013 Oscars (one of my all-time favorites for its '90s neckline) as her worst dressed moment because it looked like her nipples were hard.
 A Twitter account was even created on her body's behalf.
 And let's not forget she won the Oscar that night.

 A concrete understanding of the hard-nipple allure is, to some extent, elusive—why do I think it looks sexier?
-If I were to really get into it, it has to do with our body's biological response to arousal and temperature.
-And yes, I did just Google it to make sure that sentence was factual.
-But, like curse words, we've been raised to believe they're illicit.
+If I were to really get into it, it has to do with our bodies' biological response to arousal and temperature.
+But like curse words, we've been raised to believe they're illicit.
 I have memories of intense humiliation when I noticed my nipples were hard (or showing) under a particular fabric.
 Someone, somewhere decided, "Hey, let's tell our daughters they should be ashamed of their bodily functions," and that was that.
 So perhaps the enchantment with my nipples in their coldest, hardest form has to do with an unconscious rebellion that's been brewing since I was little.

 Reasonably, that's where the Free the Nipple campaign stems from—the systematic and arbitrary dismissal of women, their body parts, and the way they've worked for centuries.
 The movement has even made its way to Kendall Jenner, who wrote a blog post after she garnered some media attention about her boobs.
 Simply put, "It's sexy, it's comfortable, and I'm cool with my breasts.
-That's it" she said.
-To test out the attention I might amass from my own nipples (fine, I don't have as many Instagram followers, but humor me), I took my stick-on nipples for a date-night test-drive to see what would happen—much like Samantha Jones did in 1999 when she told Carrie, "Don't call; don't email; just show up at his furniture store wearing these. … Nipples are huge right now."
-While the man I'm seeing doesn't have a furniture store, I figured showing up at the brightly lit Chinese food restaurant was adequate.
+That's it," she said.
+To test out the attention I might amass from my own nipples (fine, I don't have as many Instagram followers, but humor me), I took my stick-on nipples for a date-night test-drive to see what would happen—much like Samantha Jones did in 1999 when she told Carrie, "Don't call.
+Don't email.
+Just show up at his furniture store wearing these. … Nipples are huge right now."
+While the man I'm seeing doesn't have a furniture store, I figured showing up at the brightly lit Chinese restaurant was adequate.